 By Janell Hackett

-THATCHER, Ariz. — EAC’s Small Business Development Center (SBDC) is offering a three-night seminar entitled, QuickBooks for Small Business on Feb.
-18-20, from 5:30 to 9 p.m.
+THATCHER, Ariz. — EAC’s Small Business Development Center (SBDC) is offering a three-night seminar entitled QuickBooks for Small Business on Oct.
+1-3 from 5:30 to 9 p.m.
 The seminar will be held at Eastern Arizona College in the Math/Science Building in Room 206.
 The fee is $149 per person and includes the price of the textbook.
 The seminar is for those who know how to use a computer and are Quickbooks beginners using the online version.

-Kevin Peck, director of the EAC SBDC, will teach the seminar.
-According to Peck, “It is important to know what items are on your financial statements so that you can make educated financial decisions.
-By understanding QuickBooks, you will learn where items appear and how that affects your business.”
+Petrea Kunz, an advanced certified pro advisor for QuickBooks, will teach the seminar.
+According to Kunz, “It is important to know what items are on your financial statements so that you can make educated financial decisions.
+By understanding QuickBooks, you will learn where items appear and how that affects your business.

 The 10-hour seminar will cover: